How Sonko arrest could plunge Nairobi County into crisis

 Sonko leads a county without a Deputy Governor and with an embattled County Assembly Speaker who has not steered Assembly operations for a year now.

-For hours on Friday, Governor Mike Sonko was said to be holed up in meetings with his strategists looking for solutions to his latest headache.
+Governor Mike Sonko was recently reported to be holed up in meetings with his strategists looking for solutions to his latest headache.

 This follows a 5.8 billion tax debt that could lead to prosecution of key County Officials alongside the controversial garbage tenders with a Ksh.
 20 million deposit in his account